 These 4 States Offer Licensing Benefits for Veterans

-Little Known Licensing Benefits for Veterans: Oft Unused in These 4 States
+Little Known Licensing Benefits for Veterans: Often Unused in These 4 States

-The following three states have programs for veterans that either revolve around occupational licensing or veteran designations on their drivers licenses.
+The following four states have programs for veterans that either revolve around occupational licensing or veteran designations on their drivers licenses.
 Unfortunately, many veterans are not taking advantage of them.
 Take a look.

 The Specialty Veteran’s License Plate program is the most underused benefit of the Aloha State.
 For the same cost as the regular state license plate, veterans can choose one of many different veteran license plates: